karencfv/system-simulator/troubleshooting-exercise.md

 #### CPU usage

 These percentages have been drastically reduced.
-At the highest load (1000 clients) we were previously at around 45% CPU usage.
-With the semaphore adjustment the percentage has been reduced to about ~5% on average.
+At the highest load (1000 clients) we were previously at ~45% CPU usage.
+With the semaphore adjustment the percentage has been reduced to ~5% on average.

 <details>